socketsupply/sockets.sh/src/docs/faq.md

 *Modern* does not refer to how recently any component of the software was written.
 For example we use `libuv` which certainly isn't new.
 In fact, it's considered boring and stable.
-It's the apprach that's modern.
+It's the approach that's modern.

 The `client-server` model was more relevant when computers were fewer and less powerful.
 Now we are surrounded by billions of computers that can connect